 Focusing on policies related to economic freedom, entrepreneurship, and investment in various countries around the world, Kim researches international economic issues.
-As an editor, Kim also manages the production of The Heritage Foundation’s annual Index of Economic Freedom.
-The Index, a widely respected policy guide book, tracks the march of economic freedom around the world by measuring 12 freedoms – from property rights to entrepreneurship – in 186 countries.
+The Index of Economic Freedom, a widely respected policy guide book, tracks the march of economic freedom around the world by measuring 12 freedoms–from property rights to entrepreneurship–in 186 countries.

-After a decade of publication, Heritage executives in 2007 decided changes were needed to make the Index more accessible to more readers — from policymakers to investors around the globe.
-As a leading Heritage expert who grade the listed countries, Kim helped oversee and implement those changes.
+After a decade of publication, Heritage executives in 2007 decided changes were needed to make the Index more accessible to more readers–from policymakers to investors around the globe.
+As a leading Heritage expert, Kim helped oversee and implement those changes.

-Kim’s commentary and opinion pieces have been published by The Wall Street Journal’s Asia edition, The New York Post, The Washington Times, National Review Online and the Korea Herald among others.
-He has been quoted in major U.S. and international media, among them Financial Times, Associated Press, Agence France-Presse, Fox Business News and Voice of America.
+Kim’s commentary and opinion pieces have been published by the Wall Street Journal’s Asia edition, New York Post, Washington Times, National Review Online, and Korea Herald among others.
+He has been quoted in major U.S. and international media, among them Financial Times, Associated Press, Agence France-Presse, Fox Business News, and Voice of America.